yiwen-luo/After-Work-Ride-Pattern/README.md

 ```
 and type the AWS password.

-## How to operate virtual machine remotely
+## How to operate virtual machines remotely

 Connecting to Your Linux Instance Using SSH